phil-hopkins-a/openstack-ansible-os_astara/README.rst

-This code in preliminary.
+This code is preliminary.
 It is not ready for use.
 You have been warned!!!
 ==========================================================================

 os_astara role